josherrickson/rrelaxiv/README.md

 The RELAX-IV minimum cost flow solver implementation in FORTRAN by Dimitri
 P. Bertsekas and Paul Tseng is made accessible inside R.

+# Interface

+There are two functions for interfacing with the RELAX-IV solver.
+The first, `RELAX_IV()`, is intended for most users and includes a simplified interface and input sanitization.
+It's inputs are characteristics of the graph, and it returns the flow across each edges.

+For advanced usage, consider the `.RELAX_IV()` function.
+This features no input sanitization and has a more complex interface.
+It's inputs are advanced characteristics of the graph, and it returns a more complete set of results.

 # Installing

 This package is unlikely to ever appear on CRAN.
 Methods to install are below.